demonixis/C3DE/README.md

 | macOS       | OpenGL     | Supported            |
 | Android     | OpenGL ES  | Work in progress     |

 > The DesktopGL backend uses a unified shader set shared with DirectX.
-Features that require SM4 (spot lights, extended light count) are automatically disabled on SM3 platforms via `#if SM4` macros in the shaders.
+The SM3/OpenGL path keeps a statically bounded light loop for MojoShader and currently targets 12 lights; SM4 keeps the richer spot-light and high-light-count path behind `#if SM4`.

 ## Project Structure